A Large-Scale Characterization of How Readers Browse Wikipedia: Related work

-\xhdr{Navigation on the Web} Characterizing the user navigation on the Web is a challenging task because of the limited availability of data.
+\xhdr{Navigation on the Web and log analysis} Characterizing user navigation on the Web is a challenging task because of the limited availability of data.
 Previous work focused on modeling navigation patterns based on server logs of large websites or by using modified browser versions.
 A common finding is that people frequently revisit the same content multiple times \cite{RevisitationWWWNavigation, RepeatConsumption}.
-This repeat consumption behavior, which is abandoned when the person gets bored of the content \cite{UserConsumption}, makes human mobility on the Web predictable \cite{kulshrestha2020web}.
-Although researchers found that Web users are not strictly Markovian (the page visited next does not depend exclusively on the current state) \cite{UsersReallyMarkovian}, many prediction models approximate the navigation of users on a network with Markov chains \cite{Pirolli1999,mabroukeh2009semantic,deshpande2004selective} and hybrid models \cite{narvekar2015predicting,khalil2009integrated,WebNavigationPrediction,awad2007web}.
+This repeat consumption behavior, which is abandoned when the person becomes bored of the content \cite{UserConsumption}, makes human mobility on the Web predictable \cite{kulshrestha2020web}.
+Although researchers found that Web users are not strictly Markovian (the page visited next does not depend exclusively on the current page) \cite{UsersReallyMarkovian}, many prediction models approximate the navigation of users on a network with Markov chains \cite{Pirolli1999,mabroukeh2009semantic,deshpande2004selective} and hybrid models \cite{narvekar2015predicting,khalil2009integrated,WebNavigationPrediction,awad2007web}.

-In terms of applications, navigation traces have proven useful as a tool to improve the website navigability by identifying missing links \cite{ParanjapeImproving,EvaluatingImprovingNavigability,West2015Mining} and other usability issues that normally require the work of domain experts \cite{RuiliImproving}.
-Similarly, navigation logs can be used to compute semantic relatedness of pages by studying what content is typically accessed together \cite{SemanticRelatednessHumanNavigational,Dallmann2016Extracting}.
+A significant effort in investigating Web navigation has focused on search engines and how people find content from relevant keywords \cite{jiang2013mining}.
+Log-based analyses of the navigation following a Web search show that people's behavior exhibits a high level of variability \cite{white2007investigating} and that different search queries and origins are associated with different navigation patterns \cite{bilenko2008mining,ibanez2022comparison}.
+Beyond characterizing users' information needs, digital trails can be exploited to improve search engine results \cite{white2010assessing,fox2005evaluating,eickhoff2014lessons,singla2010studying}, \eg, by using the collective interest of a destination page as a metric of relevance \cite{white2007studying}.
+Similarly, navigation traces have proven useful as a tool to improve website navigability by identifying missing links \cite{ParanjapeImproving,EvaluatingImprovingNavigability,West2015Mining} and other usability issues that normally require the work of domain experts \cite{RuiliImproving}.
+Finally, navigation logs can be used to compute the semantic relatedness of pages by studying what content is typically accessed together \cite{SemanticRelatednessHumanNavigational,Dallmann2016Extracting}.